aofarrel/Dockstore-Dictionary/outputs/output.rst

 ..
+DO NOT UPDATE THIS FILE.
 This file was created using GreatGloss.
-It is highly recommended to update the
+Update the
 		source file that this page was generated from rather than modifying it directly.

 Dockstore Dictionary